Vetements

-VETEMENTS (from vêtements [/vɛtmɑ͂/]; French for "clothes") started in 2014 as a Swiss luxury fashion house and "design collective" founded by Georgian fashion designers Demna Gvasalia and Guram Gvasalia.
+Vetements (stylised VETEMENTS) (from vêtements [/vɛtmɑ͂/]; French for "clothes") started in 2014 as a Swiss-French luxury fashion house founded by Georgian fashion designers Demna Gvasalia and Guram Gvasalia.
+Initially established as a design collective, the label became known for oversized proportions, reconstructed garments, streetwear and the reinterpretation of familiar clothing and imagery.

 The brand experienced near-immediate success, with Demna being hired to Balenciaga after only three collections at Vetements.
 In 2019, Demna left the brand.
-Guram Gvasalia is the current Creative Director.
+In 2021, Guram Gvasalia was appointed as the new creative director.